Wisieneu/FlutterNest/README.md

     - Handle the duplicated code better
     - State management improvements, maybe use some library
     - Replace axios for querying 😭😭
+    - Rewrite frontend into next.js?
+    - Write a mobile version with react-native?
   - For backend:
     - Keep an eye on drizzle-orm and drizzle-kit updates
     - Once drizzle-kit supports views, use them and redesign the database